user18130814200115-2/riverbed/README.md

 ## Installation

-This repository is designed for installation on top of an existing alpine console installation
+This repository is designed for installation on top of an existing alpine edge console installation.
+Make sure the [testing repository is enabled on your system](https://wiki.alpinelinux.org/wiki/Repositories#Using_testing_repository).

 All files in the `home` folder should be placed in your `$HOME`, though they each need to be prepended with a dot.
 So `config` goes to `.config`, `profile`